albop/tie_archive/session_1/index.md

 - Check whether it thinks like a human being
 - Turing test:
-  - a machine discussing with a human must be recognized as a human 50% of the time
+  - a machine discussing with a human must be recognized as a 7 years old human 50% of the time
   - can machines emulate human behaviour?
 - Chinese Room thought experiment:
   - how to differentiate somebody who speaks chinese and somebody who follows rules to speak?
   - turing test cannot determine whether machines think
+- What do you think of these tests?

 ----